dev4lyfe/LFL_Test/README.md

 I chose the auto rotation polish task.

+Other notes:

+My biggest time sink as getting SimpleJSON to work.
+Everything else was straightforward.

-Last bit of info - I found myself wishing that I had a more streamlined way of reading in the JSON info - I basically read it in in the start fnc of each relevant class, but found myself writing the same code a lot.
+I found myself wishing that I had a more streamlined way of reading in the JSON info - I basically read it in in the start fnc of each relevant class, but found myself writing the same code a lot.
 That would be the first thing I would think about refactoring.